Mayors and cities are uniquely positioned to drive bold solutions to complex challenges.

 Cities are uniquely able to innovate and transform citizens’ lives, but face many barriers to developing and implementing solutions to tough challenges.
 City governments are not always organized to support innovation, especially when it comes to addressing “horizontal” issues—such as poverty reduction, sustainability, or customer service—that are the shared responsibility of multiple departments and chains of command.
 The absence of standard management and engagement strategies to overcome department silos makes it harder for leaders to define, deliver, and sustain solutions to these complex and multifaceted challenges.

 There are few incentives within bureaucracies to experiment and try new things—but there are plenty of motivations to maintain the status quo or settle for incremental change.
 New programs that fail tend to attract more attention than those that succeed.
 And when it comes to innovation, there will inevitably be efforts that do not work as planned.

-Innovation Teams – Memphis
+Innovation Teams – Boston

-BIG RESULTS IN PIONEER CITIES; SIGNIFICANT EXPANSION
+BIG RESULTS; SIGNIFICANT EXPANSION